jinspark-lab/aws-edge-sample/README.md

-# Building WebCard game based on AWS
+# Building Global WebCard game based using AWS Edge services

 WebCard21 is an Web-based 1:1 BlackJack game.
 Have Fun!